Creating Cultures of Thinking and Empowered Learning

 Ron Ritchhart is a Senior Research Associate at Harvard Project Zero and Fellow at the University of Melbourne, Australia.
 His current research focuses on developing intellectual character, making thinking visible, and enhancing school and classroom culture.
 Ron currently directs the worldwide Cultures of Thinking project, aimed at facilitating effective learning in classrooms, schools, and organizations.
 Details and practices from this project can be found in Ron’s books, Making Thinking Visible and Creating Cultures of Thinking, as well as The Power of Making Thinking Visible co-authored with Mark Church and just out this April.

 Mark Church works with schools throughout the world wishing to create cultures of thinking in their classrooms.
 He believes in the difference teachers can make for students when they strive to make thinking visible, valued, and actively promoted as part of the day-to-day experience of their learners.
 Mark encourages teachers to become students of their students, and more broadly, students of themselves and the choices they make to leverage the power of making thinking visible.
 Mark is currently a consultant with Harvard Project Zero's Making Thinking Visible and Cultures of Thinking initiatives, drawing upon his own classroom teaching experience and from the perspectives he has gained working with educators throughout the world.
-Together with Ron Ritchhart, Mark is co-author of the book Making Thinking Visible and Creating Cultures of Thinking, as well as The Power of Making Thinking Visible, available this April.
+Together with Ron Ritchhart, Mark is co-author of the book Making Thinking Visible and Creating Cultures of Thinking, as well as The Power of Making Thinking Visible.